jourdanrodrigues/django-rest-in-style/TESTING.md

 #### Folder structure

-This is a personal preference area regarding naming.
-Endpoint tests should go under an `endpoints` folder and have the endpoint path be mimicked by the folder structure, with a `test_resource.py` file to hold the tests for that endpoint.
+Endpoint tests should live under an `endpoints` folder and have the endpoint path be mimicked by the folder structure, with a `test_resource.py` file to hold the tests for that endpoint.
+Naming is a matter of preference.

-In order to maintain the API contract, it's recommended to have at one test checking for the entire payload per endpoint.
-This is to ensure that the API is not returning:
-- more data than expected;
-- data in a different format;
-- data in a different order;
-- with missing data.

-That way, any payload changes will be caught by the tests and will have to be intentionally changed.
+This approach detaches the tests from the actual code, which is good since these are integration tests, and should make it easier to spot endpoints not covered by tests.

+A valid concern for this is that one would lose track of which endpoint handlers are tested.
+This should be mitigated by having an easily accessible test coverage report.

 The whole test structure for the examples above should be: